 - Have an active web and social media presence that demonstrates running community engagement.

-- Engage potential coaches that lead training programs/group runs that engage communities impacted by discrimination.
+- Engage potential coaches that lead training programs/group runs that serve communities impacted by discrimination.

 - Identify coach candidates that are impacted by overlapping systems of discrimination (sexism, racism, economic disadvantage, etc.).

-- Ensure coach candidates have a baseline of knowledge that includes: a desire to become a certified coach, have running race experience, and have served as a group run leader/captain or organization ambassador.
+- Ensure coach candidates have a baseline of knowledge that includes: a desire to become a certified coach, have running race experience, experience as a group run leader/captain or organization ambassador.

 - Facilitate registration in an RRCA Coaching certification course for selected scholarship recipients.